Seasawher/vscode_extension_manager/README.md

 # vscode_extension_manager

-This is a shell script for sharing extensions installed in a workspace in VSCode.
+This is a shell script for sharing extensions installed in your VSCode.

 Use at your own risk.